rsantosmartins92/nlw-experts/README.md

 ## Licença

-Este projeto está licenciado sob a licença MIT RocketSeat
+Este projeto está licenciado sob a licença MIT RocketSeat.